frequently asked questions

 They will not work with any bottle dynamos at the moment.

-Can I use a 1203D on more than one bike?
+Can I use a Solidlights dynamo light on more than one bike?

 Yes, you can.
 Just order another handlebar bracket and the right connecting cable for the other bike's dynamo and you'll be able to swap the light between more than one bike, even if they have different types of dynamo hub.

-The cables included with 1203D and 1203DR kits are 1m long to the dynamo and 1.5m long to the rear light.
+The cables included with 1203D sets are 1m long to the dynamo.
 They're the same length in both handlebar and fork crown versions.
 Some cable ties are supplied so that you can wrap up any spare cable neatly and securely.

 The 1203DR should work with any standard dynamo rear light rated at 6V 0.6W.
 We use a 1203DR with a Busch and Muller DToplight Plus and it works very well.